mocks-server/main/packages/admin-api-client/README.md

 ## Release notes

+* Due to backward compatibility reasons, the package also creates a default `AdminApiClient` automatically and exports all of its methods as functions available at first level.
+Usage of these "global" functions is discouraged, as they will be removed in next major version.
-Current major release is compatible only with `@mocks-server/main` versions upper or equal than `3.6`.
+* Current major release is compatible only with `@mocks-server/main` versions upper or equal than `3.6`.
 Use prior releases for lower versions.
 If you don't want to update to the latest major version of this package yet but you want to update `@mocks-server/main`, you can also use any `5.x` version of this package with any `@mocks-server/main@3.x` version.

 ## Contributing